Mega International Commercial Bank: Bank of China

 The Bank of China began as the Hubu (Financial Department) Bank of the Qing dynasty.
-It came to be known as the Ta Ch'ing Bank before being renamed Bank of China after the establishment of the Republic of China in 1912.
+It came to be known as the Ta-Ching Government Bank before being renamed Bank of China after the establishment of the Republic of China in 1912.
 The bank's headquarters were at 3 Hank'ou Road in the International Settlement of Shanghai.
-The bank, which was authorized to issue banknotes, broke free from the Yuan Shih-k'ai government's control in 1916 under the leadership of Chang Kia-ngau, and became a private, merchant-owned bank in 1923 when the cash-strapped Peking government sold all but a symbolic number of its shares to private investors.
+The bank, which was authorized to issue banknotes, broke free from the Yuan Shikai government's control in 1916 under the leadership of Chang Kia-ngau, and became a private, merchant-owned bank in 1923 when the cash-strapped Beiyang government sold all but a symbolic number of its shares to private investors.
 During the 1920s and 1930s, the Bank of China was by far the largest bank in China.
 In 1928, the Bank of China funded the government's creation of the Central Bank of China, and in exchange was allowed to remain independent.
 It was also chartered to serve as the nation's international exchange bank and was entrusted with efforts toward the promotion of foreign trade, the supply of foreign exchange, and the general financing of home industries.

 Chiao Tung Bank

 The Chiao Tung Bank was a direct successor of the Chiao Tung Bank/Bank of Communications established in 1908 during the final years of the Qing era.
 After the establishment of the Republic of China in 1912, the Chiao Tung Bank was authorized to issue banknotes backed by silver reserves.
-Government ownership of the bank was reduced to a minority during the instability of the Yuan Shih-k'ai regime and the Northern Warlords era.
+Government ownership of the bank was reduced to a minority during the instability of the Yuan Shikai regime and the Northern Warlords era.
 The bank financed the creation of the Central Bank of China in 1928 and was considered one of the Republic of China's top four banks.